Airpower Assembled: aircraft line the runway at Kadena Air Base

-An F-35A Lightning II assigned to the 355th Fighter Squadron, Eielson Air Force Base, Alaska, prepares to taxi in support of an elephant walk at Kadena Air Base, Japan, Nov.
+U.S. Air Force F-15C Eagles and U.S. Air Force F-35A Lightning II aircraft are lined up on the runway during an elephant walk at Kadena Air Base, Japan, Nov.
 21, 2023.
-The exercise demonstrated Team Kadena's ability to rapidly respond to and generate air combat power to conserve a free and open Indo-Pacific.
-(U.S. Air Force photo by Airman 1st Class Luis E. Rios Calderon)
+The exercise showcased the 18th Wing’s collective readiness and ability to generate combat airpower at a moment's notice to ensure regional stability throughout the Indo-Pacific.
+(U.S. Air Force photo by Staff Sgt.
+Roth)

 |Date Taken: